mathie/mathie.github.io/_posts/2005/2005-11-09-writing-an-auto-responder.markdown

   <li>Only send a response if the account is explicitly listed in one of the recipient fields ('To', 'Cc', 'Bcc' and the equivalent 'Resent-*' fields).</li>
   <li>Only send a response if the 'Auto-submitted' field is absent or set to 'no'.</li>
   <li>Drop the response if the Return-Path or From is '&lt;&gt;' (the <q>null address</q>).</li>
   <li>Drop the response if it looks like it might be from a mailing list.
-Hints include <a href="http://www.faqs.org/rfcs/rfc2369.html">RFC2369</a> and <a href="http://www.faqs.org/rfcs/rfc2919.html">RFC2919</a> headers, the From address's local part being something like foo-owner or foo-request, or if the precedence is set to one of the commonly used 'low' types.</li>
+Hints include [RFC2369](http://www.faqs.org/rfcs/rfc2369.html) and [RFC2919](http://www.faqs.org/rfcs/rfc2919.html) headers, the From address's local part being something like foo-owner or foo-request, or if the precedence is set to one of the commonly used 'low' types.</li>
   <li>Drop the response if the original message was not well formed.
 Malformed messages are a hallmark of spam, so it seems sensible not to heed the first part of John Postel's famous maxim here.</li>
 </ul>